Feature Description

 1. Log in to the CSC console, and click CSPM in the left navigation pane.
 2. In Cloud Security Posture Management > Cloud Resource Configuration Check, click Check Now.

 3. In the dialog box that appears, you can select a different detection mode.
-The detection mode supports four scenarios: Full Rules, Free Rules, Scheduled Selected Rules, and Custom Rules.
-You can view the expected quota consumption for the corresponding scenario.
+The detection mode supports four different scenarios: Full Check Items, Free Check Items, Execute selected check items as per the periodic schedule, and Selected check item.
+You can view the expected quota consumption for each scenario.

 Note: